 Wiggly cat

 Use the towel wrap, trim one nail, treat, release.
-Even one successful clip builds trust.
+Even a single successful clip builds trust for next time.

 Black nails you can’t see through